jashdubal/stackoverflow-classification/README.md

 The entire project is implemented in a Jupyter Notebook.
 To run the project, follow these steps:

 1. Clone the repository.
-2. Open the Jupyter Notebook.
-3. Run the notebook cells in order, starting from the top.

-Ensure the required dependencies are installed:
-- Python 3.7 or later
-- PyTorch
-- NumPy
-- Pandas
-- Scikit-learn
-- Seaborn
-- Matplotlib
-- NLTK

-Note: Running the entire notebook may take up to 3 hours, depending on your machine's hardware specifications.

-### Installing dependencies using `pip`
+2. Install the required dependencies using pip.
+You can do this by running the following command:

 ```shell

 pip install torch numpy pandas scikit-learn seaborn matplotlib nltk
 ```

+3. Open the Jupyter Notebook `SO-notebook.ipynb` in Jupyter Notebook or JupyterLab.
+4. Follow the instructions provided in the notebook to train and evaluate the LSTM and GRU models on the Stack Overflow dataset.

+Note: Running the entire notebook may take up to 3 hours, depending on your machine's hardware specifications.

+### Installing dependencies using `pip`

 ## Model Design